lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 At this point, it is better for us to not interact.
 We do not need a relationship where we interact heavily; that is not mentally good for me.

-There is no reason for me to subject myself to people who do not take responsibility or acknowledge their actions.
-My parents and my siblig are these type of people.
+There is no reason for me to subject myself to people who do not take responsibility or acknowledge their negative actions.
+My parents and my sibling are these type of people.

 ### Connecting Fantasy to Reality
 *In the past, I would make decisions to continue to interact with my immediate family based on fantasy.
 I carried a disconnect between fantasy and reality.*